Nonhazardous Waste Disposal (TSDF)

 Source Reduction and Reuse

 At the top of the inverted triangle is waste prevention.
-Decreasing the amount of waste in the waste stream to begin with means there is less to manage later.
+Decreasing the amount of waste in the waste stream to begin with means that there is less to manage later.
 This can mean “reusing or donating items, buying in bulk, reducing packaging, redesigning products, and reducing toxicity.”

 Recycling and Composting